-Summary: Feel very upset when finding your Seagate external hard drive not recognized/detected on Mac?
+Summary: Seagate external hard drive not recognized/detected on Mac?
 Have no data backup?
+Feel very upset when finding you can't see any file on the external hard drive?
 Now download free external hard drive data recovery software for Mac - iBoysoft Mac Data Recovery to recover data from the not recognized Seagate external hard drive.

 Plug a Seagate USB hard drive into your Mac but the drive is not recognized by the computer?